toddmeinershagen/cert-azure-solutions-architect-expert/az300-objectives.md

 	- [ ] configure elastic pools for Azure SQL Database
 	- [ ] implement Azure SQL Database managed instances
 	- [ ] create, read, update, and delete data tables by using code

+### Create and deploy apps (5-10%)
+- [ ] Create web apps by using PaaS
+	- [ ] create an Azure app service Web App
+	- [ ] create documentation for the API
+	- [ ] create an App Service Web App for Containers
+	- [ ] create an App Service background task by using WebJobs
+	- [ ] enable diagnostics logging
+- [ ] Design and develop apps that run in containers
+	- [ ] configure diagnostic settings on resources
+	- [ ] create a container image by using a Dockerfile
+	- [ ] create an Azure Kubernetes Service
+	- [ ] publish an image to the Azure Container Registry
+	- [ ] implement an application that runs on an Azure Container Instance
+	- [ ] manage container settings by using code

+### Implement authentication and secure data (5-10%)
+- [ ] Implement authentication
+	- [ ] implement authentication by using certificates, forms-based authentication, tokens, or
+- [ ] Windows-integrated authentication
+	- [ ] implement multi-factor authentication by using Azure AD
+	- [ ] implement OAuth2 authentication
+	- [ ] implement Managed Identities for Azure resources Service Principal authentication
+- [ ] Implement secure data solutions
+	- [ ] encrypt and decrypt data at rest and in transit
+	- [ ] encrypt data with Always Encrypted
+	- [ ] implement Azure Confidential Compute
+	- [ ] implement SSL/TLS communications
+	- [ ] create, read, update, and delete keys, secrets, and certificates by using the KeyVault API